Welcome to the homepage of the Foreman Research Group at Montana State University.

 - Environmental Biofilms

 - Dissolved organic matter (DOM) dynamics

-My research interests revolve around the organization of microbial communities in relation to their physical environment and the processing of nutrients and organic matter.
-We use limnological, biochemical and molecular biology approaches to investigate processes carried out by bacteria in permanently ice covered lakes, glaciers and streams.
+Our research group is interdisciplinary in nature, including biologists, chemists and engineers with the common goal of exploring the organization of microbial communities in relation to their physical environment and the processing of nutrients and organic matter.
+We use ecological, biochemical and molecular biology approaches to investigate processes carried out by bacteria in permanently ice covered lakes, glaciers and streams.

 Ongoing research concerns carbon flux through bacterial communities in icy environments, with the long-term goal of improving predictions of carbon fate (metabolism to CO2, sequestration into biomass, long term storage in ice) in the context of a changing environment.